Based on research from leading reverse mortgage professionals Harlan Accola and Dan Hultquist

 *This article does not constitute tax or financial advice.
 Please consult a tax and/or financial advisor regarding your specific situation.

 Reverse mortgages are the unsung heroes of retirement planning.
 These mortgages give homeowners 62 and older the option to eliminate monthly mortgage payments, freeing up hundreds or even thousands of dollars each month.
+They just need to pay taxes, insurance, and maintain the home.

 In fact, rather than making a monthly mortgage payment, you can choose to receive money, in the form of cash installments, a lump sum payment, or a line of credit, all secured by the equity you’ve built up in the home.